A woman sitting on a highway

 A Series of Unfortunate Events

 The I-4 highway stretches 132 miles through Florida, with the Dead Zone located between Daytona Beach and Orlando, near St. John’s River.
 Drivers and visitors to the I-4 Dead Zone report strange phenomena when passing through this specific stretch.
-Cell phones mysteriously pick up voices near the south end of the I-4 bridge in Seminole County.
-One witness claimed conversations would be interrupted by “voices of the dead.”

 The area is infamous for an unusually high number of fatal accidents.
-On the day the interstate opened to traffic, a truck hauling frozen shrimp became the Dead Zone’s first casualty, losing control and jackknifing directly above the gravesite.
+On the day the interstate opened to traffic, a truck hauling frozen shrimp became the I-4 Dead Zone’s first casualty, losing control and jackknifing directly above the gravesite.

 Highway Accident